-I’ve always been fascinated with the oceans, and sharks have captured my imagination like no other creature of the deep, with the exception of Cthulhu.
+I’ve always been fascinated with the oceans (and travel insurance), and sharks have captured my imagination like no other creature of the deep, with the exception of Cthulhu.
 But as he (probably) doesn’t exist, here are some fascinating shark facts which may make you reconsider your ideas about them.

 1) Getting fresh

 While most often associated with the briny depths, several species of sharks live in fresh water, inhabiting rivers and lakes around the world.

 Even more impressive, some species, such as the bull shark are diadromous, which as well as being almost impossible to pronounce, means they’re able to swim in both sea and fresh water.
 Unbelievably, bull sharks have been spotted a whopping 2,500 miles (4,000 kilometres) up the Amazon River, as well as up the Ganges and the Mississippi rivers!

 2) By the skin of their teeth